cspray/annotated-container/README.md

 ## Quick Start

 This is a short example to whet your appetite for learning more about AnnotatedContainer.
-Dependency resolution can be a complicated subject, and you should review the material in `/docs` if you plan on using the library.
+Dependency resolution can be a complicated subject, and you should review the material in `/docs` if you plan on using the framework.
 Our example below is highly contrived but the rest of the documentation builds on top of it to show how AnnotatedContainer can help simplify dependency injection!

 In our example we've been given a task to store some blob data.
 How that data might get stored will change over time, and we should abstract that change from the rest of the system.
 We decide to introduce a new interface and an initial implementation that will store the data on a filesystem.

 ```php
 <?php